vthib/boreal/boreal/README.md

   See the [benchmarks](/benches/README.md) for details.
 * Process scanning on Windows, Linux and macOS, with different scanning modes available.
 See the [FragmentedScanMode documentation](https://docs.rs/boreal/latest/boreal/scanner/struct.FragmentedScanMode.html).
+* Rules can be optimized for different situations, by prioritizing either scanning speed or memory consumption.
 * Pure Rust implementation without any C dependency such as OpenSSL, making it very easy to build and use on any target.
 The only exception is the magic module which requires libmagic.